-To date, Home Mission Council has made 75 loans, of which 21 remain presently outstanding.
-A listing of the outstanding loans, including the name of each church borrower and the basic terms of its loan, appears at pages 11-15 of the attached financial statements.
+To date, Home Mission Council has made 80 loans, of which 17 remain outstanding as of December 31, 2022.
+A listing of the outstanding loans, including the name of each church borrower and the basic terms of its loan, appears at pages 11-17 of the attached financial statements.
 Additionally, the table that follows the discussion under this subheading shows for each borrowing church the schedule of principal payments and the total balance owed to Home Mission Council.
-As the table indicates, the aggregate principal due on all loans as of December 31, 2020 was \$5,549,978..
+As the table indicates, the aggregate principal due on all loans as of December 31, 2022 was \$1,618,738.94.